Anna Kindy: Political career

 She was nominated as the Conservative Party of BC's candidate on November 9, 2023 for the provincial riding of North Island.
 She went on to win a seat in the Legislative Assembly of BC on October 19, 2024, defeating NDP incumbent Michele Babchuk by 681 votes.
 This marked the departure of the North Island riding as a NDP stronghold riding since 2005.

 Kindy currently serves in the official opposition's shadow cabinet as the Critic for Health.
 Her main political priority is to ensure that emergency rooms are open 24/7.

 Political views

 Despite being vaccinated herself against COVID-19, Kindy has protested against British Columbia's public health measures to combat the pandemic and has questioned the effectiveness of COVID-19 vaccines.

-Kindy can be heard in a board meeting saying "what bodies?" in relation to alleged bodies found on residential schools.